sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 Once the pod is up ("Running") and ready ("1/1") you can try and access the application in the pod.

-But there is one problem.
+Now, we want to access the application, but there is one problem.
 By default, the IP address of the pod is not reachable from networks outside of the OpenShift cluster.
 To access the vote-app pod, we need to create a way to connect to it from an outside network.
 To do this, we create a "route" object.

 Create a route object with the following command: